qjxjdj/cloudysr/README.md

 ## Setup
 1. Clone the repo & resources repo
-2. Copy "proto" folder from CrepeSR-Resources, put it in resources folder and rename it to "protos" (im lazy)
-3. Copy "excel" folder from CrepeSR-Resources and put it in resources.
+2. Copy "excel" folder from CrepeSR-Resources and put it in resources.
-4. cd cloudysr and npm install after that npm run packet
+3. cd cloudysr and npm install after that npm run packet

 ## Running
 Simply npm run prod & have fun ^^